quintans/picodi/README.md

 We can also use dependy injection with functions.

-Consider the following example were we have 3 types that depend in one another.
+Consider the following example were we have 3 types that depend on one another.

 ```go
 type Message string